autonity/docs.autonity.org/overview/index.md

 - Native [protocol assets](/concepts/protocol-assets/) and [stabilization mechanism](/concepts/asm/): _Auton_ utility coin used in the transaction fee mechanism; _Newton_ staking coin for securing the network.
 Auton price stability is by a CDP-based stabilization mechanism, the [Auton Stabilization Mechanism (ASM)](/concepts/asm/); the stabilization target is the [Autonomous Currency Unit (ACU)](/concepts/asm/#acu), a base-invariant, volatility-minimized index.
 - [Liquid staking](/concepts/staking/#liquid-staking) for capital efficiency and a [Penalty-Absorbing Stake](/concepts/staking/#penalty-absorbing-stake-pas) model.
 [Delegated](/glossary/#delegated) _Newton_ stake yields transferrable _Liquid Newton_ tokens, which can be used to redeem the underlying _Newton_ by unbonding stake.
 [Self-bonded](/glossary/#self-bonded) stake by validator operators does not yield _Liquid Newton_ and is slashed before delegated stake to assure validator integrity and 'skin in the game'.
 - Consensus accountability protocols:
-  - [Accountable fault detection (AFD)](/concepts/afd/): a protocol for detecting infractions of consensus rules by committee members.
+  - [Accountability Fault Detection (AFD)](/concepts/afd/): a protocol for detecting infractions of consensus rules by committee members.
 Failure to adhere to these rules is a rule infraction and AFD will detect and apply slashing penalties for proven rule infractions.
-  - [Omission fault detection (OFD)](/concepts/ofd/): a protocol for detecting failure to vote in [consensus rounds](/concepts/consensus/pos/#consensus-round-and-internal-state) by a committee member and the failure of block proposers to provide activity proofs in block headers [when required](/concepts/ofd/#delta-delta).
+  - [Omission Fault Detection (OFD)](/concepts/ofd/): a protocol for detecting failure to vote in [consensus rounds](/concepts/consensus/pos/#consensus-round-and-internal-state) by a committee member and the failure of block proposers to provide activity proofs in block headers [when required](/concepts/ofd/#delta-delta).
 Failure to participate is a loss of liveness and OFD will detect and apply slashing penalties for proven inactivity.
 - [Oracle network](/concepts/oracle-network/): a protocol for consensus-computed weighted average price data for selected FX currency pairs as an L1 platform feature.
 The submission of price data for aggregation and voting is a validator responsibility.
 Validators form an oracle network, with each validator node running an [oracle server](/concepts/oracle-server) to source price data.
 Only consensus committee members participate in oracle [voting rounds](/concepts/oracle-network/#voting-rounds).
-- [Oracle accountability and fault detection (OAFD)](/concepts/oafd/): a protocol for detecting misbehaving oracles, which will be filtered via outlier detection and slashed accordingly.
+- [Oracle Accountability Fault Detection (OAFD)](/concepts/oafd/): a protocol for detecting misbehaving oracles, which will be filtered via outlier detection and slashed accordingly.

 ## Technology